-Laura Hamilton is associate vice president of research centers for the ETS, overseeing the organization’s foundational research on a number of cross-cutting domains to help inform decision-making and advance the science and practice of learning and assessment.
+Laura Hamilton is senior director of education measurement and assessment at the American Institutes for Research, where she is responsible for pursuing new research opportunities, developing partnerships, and providing intellectual leadership on assessment-related topics.
 Hamilton’s own research has focused on producing evidence-based guidance to inform K-12 education policy and practice, particularly in the areas of social, emotional, and civic learning.
 A behavioral scientist, Hamilton previously directed the RAND Center for Social and Emotional Learning Research.

 Work by Laura Hamilton